SOAR: Regression-based LiDAR Relocalization for UAVs: Introduction

 With advances in sensor technology, acquiring large-scale, high-precision LiDAR maps has become relatively straightforward.
-As a result, plenty of methods focus on 6-degrees-of-freedom (6-DoF) relocalization~\cite{1_5,spinnet,spinnet-tpami, add_7, 53_casspr}.
-Despite achieving promising performance, these methods require expensive 3D map storage and incur highl communication overhead~\cite{1_6,1_7,buffer, add_6}, which poses severe challenges for resource-constrained platforms such as UAVs~\cite{1_8}.
-This motivates the development of highly accurate, map-free \cite{map_free} LiDAR relocalization approaches.
-In autonomous driving~\cite{add_16}, a handful of methods have explored map-free LiDAR relocalization~\cite{RALoc,Lightloc,lisa, add_8}.
-They train deep neural networks to memorize spatial representations of scenarios, and directly regress the global pose for each input LiDAR scan during inference.
+As a result, numerous methods focus on 6-degrees-of-freedom (6-DoF) relocalization~\cite{1_5,spinnet,spinnet-tpami, add_7, 53_casspr}.
+Despite achieving promising performance, these methods require expensive 3D map storage and incur high communication overhead~\cite{1_6,pinslam,buffer, add_6}, which poses severe challenges for resource-constrained platforms such as UAVs~\cite{1_8}.
+This motivates the development of relocalization methods that avoid explicit map construction and retrieval.
+Following prior work~\cite{map_free}, we use the term \textit{map-free} to denote methods that do not maintain explicit geometric maps during inference.
+Instead, scene priors are implicitly encoded within network parameters through training, enabling pose estimation directly from input LiDAR scans via learned scene representations.
+In autonomous driving~\cite{add_16,DRIR}, many methods have explored map-free LiDAR relocalization~\cite{RALoc,Lightloc,lisa, add_8, Opal}, which train deep neural networks to memorize scenarios and directly regress the global pose for each input LiDAR scan.
 Unfortunately, such methods cannot be directly applied to drone platforms.
-As illustrated in Fig.~\ref{fig_1}, unlike ground vehicles, UAVs operate under (1) more complex flight conditions, (2) more diverse path options, (3) greater rotational variations (especially in yaw direction), and (4) more dynamic altitude changes, which together introduce new challenges.
+As illustrated in Fig.~\ref{fig_1}, unlike ground vehicles, UAVs operate under (1) more complex flight conditions, (2) more diverse path and altitude options leading to sparse overlap, and (3) greater 6-DoF rotational variations (especially in yaw direction), which differs fundamentally from the ground vehicle scenario.